Shalva Chigirinsky: Petroleum business

-Global financial crisis
+2008 financial crisis

-The fall in demand for real estate and the freezing of credit lines during the 2008 global financial crisis had a negative impact on Chigirinsky's businesses.
+The fall in demand for real estate and the freezing of credit lines during the 2008 financial crisis had a negative impact on Chigirinsky's businesses.

-In October 2008 it was announced that Sibir Energy made advances to purchase Sovietsky Hotel and the New Sovietskaya developments — the objects owned by Chigirinky's companies.
-In December 2008, the company, in which 18% stake was owned by the Moscow government announced that it is considering to buy out the remaining development projects and assume debt obligations of Chigirinsky's Russian Land.
-But in February 2009 Sibir Energy reconsidered its intentions and demanded from Chigirinsky return the funds already paid.
+In October 2008, it was announced that Sibir Energy made advances to purchase Sovietsky Hotel and the New Sovietskaya developments — the objects owned by Chigirinky's companies.
+In December 2008, the company, in which 18% stake was owned by the Moscow government, announced that it is considering to buy out the remaining development projects and assuming debt obligations of Chigirinsky's Russian Land.
+But in February 2009, Sibir Energy reconsidered its intentions and demanded from Chigirinsky return the funds already paid.
 Following that, the London Stock Exchange at the request of the company suspended trading in its shares.
 The situation was aggravated by the demands of the creditors who granted loans to Russian Land, with Chigirinsky and Gradison Consultants Inc. as guarantors for loans.

 In 2009, Chigirinsky moved from Russia to Israel, of which he is a citizen.
 A year later, a settlement was concluded in London between Sibir Energy, Chigirinsky, and all of his creditors.
 However, the businessman lost his stake in the oil company and a significant part of his development assets.
 After a series of transactions, Gazprom Neft, the successor to Sibneft, took control of Sibir Energy.
 In 2011, Gazprom Neft acquired from the Moscow government its stake in the company for US$740 million, becoming the sole shareholder and integrating Sibir Energy into its structure.

 In 2011 and 2012, he sold his stake in the Russia Tower and Hotel Rossiya projects to Rashnikov and Nader for US$60 million in total.